Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 are not.
 A node that joins or falls behind mid-round normally observes for a few ticks/rounds until the relayed proposal stream is coherent enough to participate.

-RNG and Export add a stricter requirement on top of that proposal stream: their sidecar roots are accepted by absolute quorum over a fixed parent-ledger validator denominator, not by percentages over whichever proposers this node happens to observe.
-That fixed denominator is intentional.
-It gives the sidecar gates deterministic, intersection-safe semantics: two quorum-aligned cohorts cannot both make conflicting sidecar roots ledger material under the same active-view assumptions.
-The cost is that missed proposal-borne material does not shrink the target the way observed-proposer percentages do; it leaves the node short of the fixed quorum.
+RNG adds a stricter requirement on top of that proposal stream: its sidecar roots are accepted by absolute quorum over a fixed parent-ledger validator denominator, not by percentages over whichever proposers this node happens to observe.
+Export proposal blobs remain signed transport only.

 This branch deliberately does not add same-round sidecar reconciliation for that gap.
 Sidecar roots are still signed into proposals, but the backing `SHAMapType::SIDECAR` maps are local snapshots only.
 They are not advertised, served, fetched, or merged from peers, and generic transaction-set acquisition must reject them.
 A node that missed proposal-carried material may therefore be unable to materialize the quorum root this round.
-For RNG it falls back to the explicit Tier 1 consensus digest or accepts a lower locally materialized tier; for Export the transaction retries or expires.
-If a quorum of validators did materialize and validate a richer synthetic ledger, a missing-material validator follows that ledger through the normal validation/LCL path after the round, just as it would after failing to build any other majority ledger.
+RNG falls back to the explicit Tier 1 consensus digest or accepts a lower locally materialized tier.
+If a quorum of validators did
+materialize and validate a richer synthetic ledger, a missing-material validator follows that ledger through the normal validation/LCL path after the round, just as it would after failing to build any other majority ledger.